jfayyaz945/JS-Template-Engine-PUG-/README.md

 # JS-Template-Engine-PUG-
-This repo contains Javascript Template ENgine PUG with nodejs.
+This repo contains Javascript Template Engine PUG with nodejs.